 Today, I want to share some simple tips on how to find more MLM Retail Customers.
 I should start out by telling you that customers are the lifeblood of your network marketing business.
-Without people buying and using the products each month, your business won’t make money (or survive).
+Without people buying and using the products and services each month, your business won’t make money (or survive).

 Many distributors are taught to focus ALL of their efforts on recruiting other distributors.
 I think that’s a big mistake for two reasons.
 First of all, a large majority of the people you approach will not be interested in your business opportunity, but many of them “would have” been interested in your product line.